 Retirement plan consolidation considerations

 If you’ve changed jobs, you may have workplace retirement accounts in multiple locations.
-You might want to consider rolling your 401(k) funds into an Individual Retirement Account (IRA) or your current employer’s plan.
+You may want to consider rolling your 401(k) funds into an Individual Retirement Account (IRA) or your current employer’s plan.
 Having one account can make your life simpler.
-But which one should you choose?
+But which option should you choose?

 The best choice is the one that’s right for you